Zander-Labuschagne/swing-timestamp-picker/README.md

 # Swing Timestamp Picker

 This project is forked from the [DJ-Raven project](https://github.com/DJ-Raven/swing-datetime-picker) with the added ability to select seconds and milliseconds on the time picker subcomponent.
 This came at the cost of removing the 24h, am/pm and orientation selection.
+It will always use 24h format.

 A simple datetime picker implementation using Java Swing, built with the `flatlaf` UI library and `miglayout` for layout management.